qmk/qmk_firmware/keyboards/40percentclub/sixpack/keymaps/default/readme.md

-# The default keymap for sixpack
+# The default keymap for Six Pack